KalaayPT/Profit-Taker-Guide/beginner/positioning.md

     <img src="https://cdn.profit-taker.com/u/angle.png" alt="angle" style="width: 100%; height: auto;">
 </div>

-TL;DR: For best results, stay in the green area when not playing Volt, since Volt’s shields protect him from the laser attack.
-The yellow area is where the laser attack happens, if you’re outside of the green area, Profit-Taker will turn to face you.
+TL;DR: For best results, stay in the green/blue areas.
+The blue area is where volt shields should go.
+Without volt shields, the laser attack will hit you in the blue area.
+If you're outside of the green area, Profit-Taker will turn to face you.

 If you position yourself correctly, Profit-Taker will just sit and stare at you while doing minimal attacks.